 Forensic Accounting & Fraud Investigation

 There’s an estimated 2 million CPAs worldwide.
 Only 4,500 of those are experts in forensic accounting and fraud investigation.
-Adam Shay CPA, PLLC is proud to have two full-time experts on its team.
+Adam Shay CPA, PLLC is proud to have a full-time experts on its multi member forensic team.

 Forensic accounting is the use of accounting skills to investigate claims, fraud or embezzlement; analyze financial information for use in a legal proceeding or in government/client review; and provide oral or written reports, outlining pertinent data, findings and expert opinion.
 It’s a highly specialized area of accounting, one that demands extreme integrity, a clear sense of independence, and uncompromised objectivity.